danielwertheim/mynatsclient/README.md

     public int?
 SendBufferSize { get; set; }

     /// <summary>
-    /// Gets or sets the ReceiveTimeoutMs for the Socket.
+    /// Gets or sets the Recieve timeout in milliseconds for the Socket.
     /// When it times out, the client will look at internal settings
     /// to determine if it should fail or first try and ping the server.
     /// </summary>
     public int?
-ReceiveTimeoutMs { get; set; } = 10000;
+ReceiveTimeoutMs { get; set; } = 5000;

     /// <summary>
-    /// Gets or sets the SendTimeoutMs for the Socket.
+    /// Gets or sets the Send timeout in milliseconds for the Socket.
     /// </summary>
     public int?
-SendTimeoutMs { get; set; }
+SendTimeoutMs { get; set; } = 5000;

+    /// <summary>
+    /// Gets or sets the Connect timeout in milliseconds for the Socket.
+    /// </summary>
+    public int ConnectTimeoutMs { get; set; } = 5000;
 }
 ```